aarnphm/aarnphm.github.io/content/thoughts/mechanistic interpretability.md

 _reasoning for the set of $n$ directions [^direction]_

-[^direction]: Even though features still correspond to directions, the set of intepretable direction is larger than the number of dimensions
+[^direction]: Even though features still correspond to directions, the set of interpretable direction is larger than the number of dimensions

 ## features